Level I events

 VCSP is designed to be used where other solutions are to expensive to implement.
 This can typically be in code overhead where most other protocols use more resources (flash/ram) on a micro-controller than the actual “application” adding a lot of cost to the project.
 VSCP can work with a typical lowest cost dumb nodes like the Microchip MCP250xx series, to a 1K-2K flash micro controller module up to a full implementation with all features in about 5K flash.
 VSCP is both free and open.
 Everyone can join the project and help to add features and functionality to the protocol.
 There is free firmware and driver code available for most micro-controllers which uses many communication techniques.
 Everyone is free to use this code and there is not requirement to share any new code you develop, although most choose to, in order to improve the code base.

-Most people don't remember the world looked like for PC developers before Windows where introduced.
+Most people don't remember the world looked like for PC developers before Windows were introduced.
 This was a time when the developer needed to ship a big bunch of floppy disks with his/hers application.
-One big pile of floppies where for different printers.
-Another set of disk was for different graphical cards and yet another for different pointing devices etc. It was not uncommon to have one floppy for the application an fifteen to twenty for drivers.
+One big pile of floppies where for different printers, another set of disk was for different graphical cards and yet another for different pointing devices etc. It was not uncommon to have one floppy for the application and fifteen to twenty for drivers.

 Windows changed this.
 The OS introduced abstraction for devices and from that point drivers was something the OS dealt with and the application developer could concentrate on creating the application.
 This was the big reason behind the boom in software that made Microsoft and others successful.